Gulu Airport: History

 Dutch multinational company Fugro's airborne survey division was contracted by the government of Uganda to perform airborne geophysical mineral exploration surveys throughout Uganda between 2006 and 2009.
-To perform its duties in the Northern Region, the company based two aircraft out of Gulu with daily low level (80 meters above ground level) flights up to the Sudanese border.
+To perform its duties in the Northern Region, the company based two aircraft out of Gulu with daily low-level (80 meters above ground level) flights up to the Sudanese border.
 In 2019 the South African company Xcalibur Airborne Geophysics, was hired to carry out similar exploration work over Northeastern Uganda.

-In course of the air campaign of the Uganda–Tanzania War (1978–79), Gulu Air Base hosted Ugandan and Libyan military aircraft.
+During the course of the air campaign of the Uganda–Tanzania War (1978–79), Gulu Air Base hosted Ugandan and Libyan military aircraft.

 During the 21 years of civil war between the rebel Lord’s Resistance Army (LRA) and the Ugandan government, the Ugandan Air Force was actively based from Gulu.
 Since the LRA rebel activity ended, the Gulu military presence has been reduced to a sizeable ground force with no aircraft, based around the military hangars west of runway 35.
 The Air Force Base is used to train UPDF fighter pilots, as of 2019.

 Facilities

-Terminal, fire and rescue, and transportation services are available.
+The facilities at the airport include terminal, fire and rescue, and transportation services.
 Fuel, immigration, and customs services are available on arrangement.
 However, weather service is not available locally.

-In 2019, Yoweri Museveni, the President of Uganda indicated that Gulu Airport was going to be upgraded to international standards, including construction of a new, larger cargo terminal building, improving firefighting capacity and establishing floodlights for the runway.
+In 2019, Yoweri Museveni, the President of Uganda, indicated that Gulu Airport was going to be upgraded to international standards, including construction of a new, larger cargo terminal building, improving firefighting capacity and installing floodlights for the runway.
 Other planned improvements include new aircraft hangars, control towers, access routes, ground markings and parking areas for both aircraft and vehicles.

 In January 2014, phased renovation of the airport was commissioned by the Ugandan Minister of Works and Transport.
 The first phase involves resurfacing and lengthening the asphalt runway to 3.14 km and widening it to 45 m at a budgeted cost of US$4 million.
 The complete renovation will cost an estimated US$59 million and involves the construction of a larger passenger terminal building, a new car park, access roads, and cargo operations facilities.
 Other planned improvements include the addition of runway lights, infrastructure for fire and rescue services, and air navigation and traffic control systems.

 The Gulu non-directional beacon (Ident: GU) is located on the field.